cvlab-ai/polish_banknotes/README.md

 * [GitHub](https://github.com/jankejc)
 * email: poprostujanko@gmail.com

 Feel free to add something to the project.
 At that moment we are looking especially for iOS, Android, AI model contributors.
 We highly appreciate feedback from those who would like to test the app.
-We also want to reach out to those who have expirience in generating data for model training purpose.
+We also want to reach out to those who have experience in generating data for model training purpose.
 We are talking about i.e. script in Blender that will generate a lot of good data for any currency in the world.

 Thanks to this we can collect new features that may transform this app to be even more useful for those who live slightly different life.